By Nicole Fallon Taylor, originally posted on Business News Daily

 “Create a logo, set up your social media accounts [and] even buy the domain name for your business,” she told Business News Daily.
 “These are all things you can do at a low cost that will help get your new business up and running.”

 You can even start marketing your business with some creative, low-cost strategies.
 Tayne advised social media campaigns that are personable, memorable and eye-catching.

 “Images speak louder than words,” Tayne said.
 “Create a [visual] advertising campaign that makes an impression.
 This can be low in budget and gain you more clients.”

 Have a solid financial plan

-No matter how you intend to finance your business, it’s critical to make a plan for that money, especially if you are looking for a loan, Senturia said.
+No matter how you intend to finance your business, it’s critical to make a plan for that money, especially if you are looking for a loan.
 This plan should be detailed, but flexible enough to adjust as your financial situation changes.